Making slope risk tools accessible

 Where we are heading

 The pilot involves 12 organisations across nine countries, including universities, research groups and applied engineering partners such as national road construction companies, who contribute real-world slope reinforcement data.
+Technical partners in countries such as Italy are also supporting testing with documented landslide cases.

 Our next steps will focus on validation, expanded user testing and clearer guidance on how outputs should be used.
 If successful, this public-facing decision-making system could support earlier, better-informed decisions, particularly where expert support is limited.